 “The thesis is there to prove that we are no longer just students, absorbing information from other people.
 In the thesis project, we find our own sources and reach our own conclusions…we truly have to create something.”
-This, according to one of my students last year, was the highlight of Cary Christian School’s senior thesis project.
+This, according to one of our graduates, was the highlight of Cary Christian School’s senior thesis project.
 After thirteen years of school the tables are turned: the students are now the teachers, and the teachers are the ones asking the questions.

-I thought about this reversal earlier this year as I sat in the bleachers of the gym for my second grade daughter’s Christmas program.
-As she and her classmates stood before us reciting Scripture from the Gospel of Luke and singing “Joy to the World,” I realized (with a bit of shock) that in ten short years these same boys and girls will be seniors, and that April they will stand at the podium in the auditorium teaching their classmates, parents, and teachers about theological disputes, bioethical dilemmas, and political controversies.
-Those second graders look small and cute now, but watch out!
+I thought about this reversal two years ago as I sat in the bleachers of the gym for my second grade daughter’s Christmas program.
+As she and her classmates stood before us reciting Scripture from the Gospel of Luke and singing “Joy to the World,” I realized (with a bit of shock) that in just a few short years these same boys and girls will be seniors.
+That April, they will stand at the podium in the auditorium teaching their classmates, parents, and teachers about theological disputes, bioethical dilemmas, and political controversies.
+Those lower school students may look small and cute now, but watch out!
 Give them a few more years of literature, science, math, languages, history, logic, and rhetoric, and they will be able to uphold and defend their ideas better than any other eighteen-year-old you’re likely to meet.

 Why is the senior thesis so important?
 I consider the skills it cultivates to be the antidote to some of the most serious challenges young people face today.
 Consider just three of these: